Lesson 7 - Point & Figure Charting and Wave Analysis

 Constructing a Point & Figure Chart

-The whole object of the point and figure chart is that it smooths out minor fluctuations in the graph so that only major trends are reflected.
+The whole object of the Point and Figure chart is that it smooths out minor fluctuations in the graph so that only major trends are reflected.

-The “reversal” is an additional smoothing tool in Point and Figure charting. - if we have a reversal of 3,
+The "reversal" is an additional smoothing tool in Point and Figure charting.

 The price of the share has gone up to 100 cents (the first vertical column on the left).

-The price may have gone up to 101, 103 or even 104 cents, but it did not reach 105 cents (otherwise you would have plotted another X at 105).
+The price may have gone up to 101, 103, or even 104 cents, but it did not reach 105 cents (otherwise another X would be plotted at 105).

-A downtrend has started and it is denoted by a row of three O’s in the second vertical column.
+The uptrend that was in place is considered broken.
+A downtrend begins, denoted by a row of three O’s in the second vertical column.

 Interpreting the Point and Figure Chart